 Information about his daughter Helena is in the Choritza Family Register, which states that she was born in Rosenthal.
 This supports the assertion that the family lived in Rosenthal when Maria was born.
 Helena Redekop's parents appear to have lived in Rosenthal the entire time they were in Ukraine, based on census records, vital statistics (for their marriage) and other records.
 Helena married both husbands in Rosenthal based on the Johann Jacob Rempel Family Book.

 I suspect that Cornelius Krahn #668818 is the same person as Cornelius Krahn #174331.
 The primary rationale is that both appear to originate in Rosenthal (Chortitza Settlement); as late as 1847 there was only one Krahn family living in that village - Cornelius #189693.
 According to GMOL, #668818 is the son of Cornelius #189693 (b.
-1697) who married Anna Rempel (b.
+1797) who married Anna Rempel (b.
 1817).
 I further suspect that Anna was a second wife, based on the age difference, and not the mother of #668818.
+The source notes in Grandma for Cornelius #668818 attribute the information to Eleanor Neufeld Schartner.

 Children:

 ii.
-Helena Krahn 155 was born 22 November 1851 in Rosenthal, Chortitza, Ukraine and died 2 July 1896 in Rosengart, Chortitza, Ukraine.
+Helena Krahn 153 was born on 22 Nov 1851 in Rosenthal, Chortitza, Ukraine and died on 2 Jul 1896 in Rosengart, Chortitza, Ukraine.

 I have seen her name listed with the middle initial D which I believe represents her father's first name.
 At one point I saw some data indicating she died in Neuenburg, Chortitza but I can not find evidence of this.
 It seems more likely she lived in Rosenthal until her death.

-The locations of both marriages are in the Johann Jacocb Rempel Family Book.
+The locations of both marriages are in the Johann Jacob Rempel Family Book.

 Children:

 i.
-Katharina Rempel was born 26 January 1846 in Rosenthal, Chortitza, Ukraine and died 23 February 1920 in Burwalde, Chortitza, Ukraine.
+Katharina Rempel was born on 26 Jan 1846 in Rosenthal, Chortitza, Ukraine and died on 23 Feb 1920 in Burwalde, Chortitza, Ukraine.

 In a conversation with my father, Peter Teichroeb, Amy Ens Loewen confirmed that Heinrich Epp (1826) was a brother to Jacob Epp (1823), who is listed in the Jacob Epp - Elizabeth Ens Genealogy as a son of Peter Epp and Helena Goertzen/Goossen.
 Amy's knowledge is based on first hand information that her parents were third cousins.
 This is the third cousin lineage.
 Peter Epp had two sons (among others), Jacob (1823) and Heinrich (1826).
 Jacob (1823) had a son Jacob whose daughter Helena married a Gerhard Ens and their son Jacob Ens married a Helena Fast.
 Heinrich (1826) had a son Heinrich whose daughter Helena married a Jacob Fast and their daughter Helena Fast was the woman Jacob Ens married.
 Jacob Ens and Helena Fast were the parents of Amy Ens.